 - Testosterone replacement therapy has shown to increase lean tissue mass and energy expenditure in hypogonadal men.29

 - Hypothyroidism: levothyroxine

 Coordination of care

 Lifelong care for patients with SCI and TBI after the acute management and initial rehabilitation requires collaboration between physiatrists, medical and surgical specialists and therapists.
-This care is most effectively coordinated by a physiatrist and a primary care physician who are in frequent contact and pursue a mutually derived plan of care.
-In general, a primary care approach to managing patients with SCI and SCD (spinal cord disorders) facilitates access to a larger team of clinicians who specialize in this care, and includes the physiatrist and the internist.
+This care is most effectively coordinated by a physiatrist and a primary care physician who can help facilitate access to other sub-specialists as is appropriate for patient goals.

 Patient & family education